jamespjh/rpg-worldcanal/world/overview.md

 * Singapore (on an East Asia ring)
 * Mumbai (on a South Asia ring)

+A Europe Ring is a potential on the world ring, currently undefined and barren.

 System

 System ring is roughly a year's walk to pluto.
 (10000 miles)